 Michael of Go, See, Write was a lawyer, as was Jodi of Legal Nomads, and Katherine Belarmino manages to fit her travel blog in around her paralegal job.
 Shikha of Why Waste Annual Leave still holds down a demanding job as a GP, and Jess of A Passion And A Passport is a full-time speech pathologist.

 Even if you don't happen to be a medic or legal eagle there are plenty of blogs out there focussed on people who want to get the absolute most out of their days off work; try Need Another Holiday or My View From The Middle Seat.

 Many of us are using blogs to fill in the information gaps when planning the more practical side of travel; The Man In Seat 61 is a train traveller's encyclopaedia, Price Of Travel is all about keeping your eye on the holiday purse strings, and Head For Points helps you maximise your air miles, while World Travel List is a compilation of travel blog posts by worldwide destination.

 6. By tour operator

 What began as a hobby for a few holiday addicts has changed the whole travel industry today, so professional travel companies as well as individuals often have their own blogs too.
 Cruise aficionados might enjoy the Cruise118 blog, ski fans can try Much Better Adventures and there's a blog on cottage rental specialist site Sykes Cottages, plus other general travel companies like Tucan Travel and Mr and Mrs Smith.

-It's worth checking if your holiday company or tour operator such as Thomson or On the Beach, have their own blogs; many now do and give inspiration and ideas on the places they sell trips to.
+It's worth checking if your holiday company or tour operator such as TUI or On the Beach, have their own blogs; many now do and give inspiration and ideas on the places they sell trips to.
 If you're headed on one of their holidays they can be a great resource and an easy example of how to use travel blogs when planning your holiday.

 Get FREE travel offers